wpilibsuite/frc-docs/source/docs/software/networktables/networktables-intro.rst

 Publishers specify the topic's data type; while there can be multiple publishers to a single topic, they must all be publishing the same data type.
 This is enforced by the NetworkTables server (the first publisher "wins").
 Typically single-topic subscribers also specify what data type they're expecting to receive on a topic and thus won't receive value updates of other types.

-Retained and Persistent topics
+Retained and Persistent Topics
 ------------------------------

 While by default topics are :term:`transitory` and disappear after the last publisher stops publishing, topics can be marked as :term:`retained` (via setting the "retained" property to true) to prevent them from disappearing.
 For retained topics, the server acts as an implicit publisher of the last value, and will keep doing so as long as the server is running.
 This is primarily useful for configuration values; e.g. an autonomous mode selection published by a dashboard should set the topic as retained so its value is preserved in case the dashboard disconnects.

 Additionally, topics can be marked as :term:`persistent` via setting the "persistent" property to true.
 These operate similarly to retained topics, but in addition, persistent topic values are automatically saved to a file on the server and when the server starts up again, the topic is created and its last value is published by the server.

-Value propagation
+Value Propagation
 -----------------

 The server keeps a copy of the last published value for every topic.
 When a subscriber initially subscribes to a topic, the server sends the last published value.
 After that initial value, new value updates are communicated to subscribers each time the publisher sends a new value.